 Owning miniature cattle is a big commitment and responsibility.
 They require daily feeding, attention, and care.
 That being said, these tiny fluffy cows are gentle and make for the best cuddle buddy in the winter.

 Why Miniature Cows?

-1. Mini cows are exceptional pets that demonstrate a great deal of affection, are very social, and are easy to take care of.
+1) Mini cows are exceptional pets that demonstrate a great deal of affection.
+They are very social and easy to take care of.